asiimwe65/CCNA/notes/Protocols and models.md

 Packet - Network layer PDU
 Frame - Data Link layer PDU
 Bits - Physical layer PDU used when physically transmitting data over the medium

+ De-encapsulation is the process used by a receiving device to remove one or more of the protocol headers.
+The data is de-encapsulated as it moves up the stack toward the end-user application.

+ Summary Table (TCP/IP Layers and their PDUs)
+TCP/IP Model Layer	                 OSI Model Equivalent                               	PDU Application                   	Application, Presentation, Session	                      Data Transport                      	Transport	                                                Segment (TCP) / Datagram (UDP) Internet	                      Network	                                                  Packet Network Access	                Data Link + Physical	                                    Frame (L2), Bits (L1)

+DATA ACCESS

+Network layer source and destination addresses - Responsible for delivering the IP packet from the original source to the final destination, which may be on the same network or a remote network.

+Data link layer source and destination addresses - Responsible for delivering the data link frame from one network interface card (NIC) to another NIC on the same network.